lisp-docs/cl-language-reference/docs/chap-5/f-d-dictionary/_and.md

 :::info

-We added a paragraph explaining why **and** must be defined as a macro, and the consequences of it being defined as a macro.
+We fixed the examples so that it uses **defparameter** to initialize the variables.  and we added a paragraph explaining why **and** must be defined as a macro, and the consequences of it being defined as a macro.

 :::